 Information for Affiliates

 J-PAL affiliates are nominated by members of J-PAL's Board.
-The nomination is then reviewed by J-PAL's Executive Committee using the following criteria:
+Existing affiliates can suggest new affiliates for consideration by contacting any Board member.
+Nominations are reviewed by J-PAL's Executive Committee using the following criteria:

 - Affiliates should be currently affiliated with a university or its equivalent (at which academic freedom to publish results is protected), either as a professor or as a principal investigator.
 Researchers working at "funding and implementing" organizations (e.g. the World Bank, ADB or IDB) are not invited to be affiliates because of potential conflict.